duskfirst/accord/README.md

 alter table profile
     enable row level security;

-create policy 'Public profiles are viewable by everyone.' on profile
+create policy "Public profiles are viewable by everyone." on profile
     for select using (true);

 -- However email and email_confirmed_at should not be seen by anon revoke update, select, delete on table public.profile from anon;
 grant select(avatar_url, display_name, id, username, website) on table public.profile to anon;

-create policy 'Users can insert their own profile.' on profile
+create policy "Users can insert their own profile." on profile
     for insert with check ((select auth.uid()) = id);

-create policy 'Users can update own profile.' on profile for update using ((select auth.uid()) = id);
+create policy "Users can update own profile." on profile for update using ((select auth.uid()) = id);

 -- inserts a row into public.profile